 Hualapai Mountain Park

-Southeast of Kingman on 147, a little detour on the Las Vegas to Grand Canyon drive, is Hualapai Mountain Park, a recreation area maintained by Mojave County and named for the Native American tribe that originally occupied the area.
+Southeast of Kingman on 147, a little detour on the typical drive from Las Vegas to Grand Canyon, is Hualapai Mountain Park, a recreation area maintained by Mojave County and named for the Native American tribe that originally occupied the area.

 There are ten miles of trails, originally built by the Civilian Conservation Corps in the 1930s, with beautiful views of Kingman and Highway 66 in the distance.